xiaoylu/leetcode_category/language/Java/Readme.md

 * `for (val : MyEnumClass.values())` return all values present inside enum.
 * find the constant index: `val.ordinal()`
 * `MyEnum.valueOf("abcd")` method returns the enum constant of the specified string value, if exists.
-* Internally `enum` is a final class which you can neither extend nor instantiate
+* Internally `enum` is a final class which you can neither extend nor instantiate from outside
 ```java
 enum Color
 {